-From: Presidency
+From: General Secretariat of the Council

 To: Delegations

-No. prev. doc.: 12707/23
+No. prev. doc.: 14869/23

-Subject: Draft Council conclusions on the European Court of Auditors' special report No 15/2023: "The EU's industrial policy on batteries: New strategic impetus needed"
+Subject: Council conclusions on the European Court of Auditors' special report No 15/2023: "The EU's industrial policy on batteries: New strategic impetus needed" (adopted on 9 November 2023)

-Delegations will find attached a revised Presidency proposal for draft Council conclusions on the European Court of Auditors' special report No 15/2023: "The EU's industrial policy on batteries: New strategic impetus needed", with a view to the discussion by the Working Party on Competitiveness and Growth (Industry) at its meeting on 9 October 2023.
+Delegations will find in Annex the Council conclusions on the European Court of Auditors' special report No 15/2023 entitled "The EU's industrial policy on batteries: New strategic impetus needed" adopted by the Council at its 3980th meeting held on 9 November 2023.